-Every effort will be made to work in partnership with other agencies and seek to establish effective working relationships with parents and other colleagues so enabling the Governing Body to fulfil its duty to have arrangements in place about safeguarding and promoting the welfare of children introduced by Section 175 of the Education Act 2002 (as amended) (Maintained Schools) / Section 157 the Education Act 2002 (as amended), and the Safeguarding Vulnerable Groups Act 2006 (as amended by the Protection of Freedoms Act 2012).
+Every effort will be made to work in partnership with other agencies and seek to establish effective working relationships with parents and other colleagues so enabling the Governing Body to fulfil its duty to have arrangements about safeguarding and promoting the welfare of children introduced by Section 175 of the Education Act 2002 (as amended) (Maintained Schools), and the Safeguarding Vulnerable Groups Act 2006 (as amended by the Protection of Freedoms Act 2012) in place.

-4. Aims
+3. Aims